eclipse-kura/kura/docs/java-application-development/how-to-serial-ports.md

 ```

-In addition, the build.propertiesfile should have org.eclipse.equinox.io listed as an additional bundle similar to below:
+In addition, the build.properties file should have org.eclipse.equinox.io listed as an additional bundle similar to below:

 ```
 additional.bundles = org.eclipse.equinox.io